 In this post we’ll:

-Consider CanPrev’s recently released 68-page booklet, “Magnesium a Primer”.
+One of the big magnesium glycinate brands recently released a 68-page booklet titled, “Magnesium a Primer”.
 In it, they cite a study comparing magnesium citrate with glycinate, to the advantage of glycinate.

-Yet, this mystery study wasn’t available on PubMed, the source of all credible research.
-So, we asked our advisor, Dr. Alison Smith, to find out more.
-You can read her clear and strong critique of the CanPrev primer in our Science section.
+We asked our advisor, Dr. Alison Smith, to find out more.
+She wrote a clear and strong critique of the primer.

 The key takeaways?

-- CanPrev makes misleading, unreferenced and even contradictory claims about magnesium glycinate.
+- The authors make misleading, unreferenced and even contradictory claims about magnesium glycinate.

-- The study cited is contributed by the manufacturer of CanPrev’s magnesium glycinate (Albion Laboratories, Inc.), and there are several problems with this research:
+- The study cited is contributed by the manufacturer of their magnesium glycinate (Albion Laboratories, Inc.), and there are several problems with this research:

-- b) The study has never been published or peer reviewed;
+- The study has never been published or peer-reviewed;

-- d) If the magnesium is from Albion, it may not actually be pure glycinate…but more on that, below.
+- If the magnesium is from Albion, it may not be pure…but more on that, below.

 Here’s a short story.

-The other day, I was in a natural health store and mentioned to the staff that I was from Natural Calm.
+The other day, I was in a natural health store and mentioned to an employee that I work with Natural Calm.

 “Oh, there’s a lot of drama in the magnesium industry right now,” she said.